What Is Usability, Really?

 Simple, Easy, Fast, or Minimal

-A word you would possibly hear in UX is heuristics.
-A heuristic is an approach or a technique for solving a drag.
-Let’s say you would like to urge more people to end a process with many steps. sort of a checkout, or registration, or getting through the body scanners at the airport.
+A word you might hear in UX is heuristics.
+A heuristic is an approach or technique for solving a drag.
+For example, let’s say you would like to urge more people to complete a process with many steps, such as checkout, registration, or getting through the body scanners at the airport.

 Simpler: Fewer Steps

-It’s only a matter of your time, as a UX designer, before someone brings you a seven-page registration flow that must be simplified.
+As a UX designer, it’s only a matter of time before someone brings you a seven-page registration flow that must be simplified.

 You could:

-- Detect information, just like the sort of Mastercard, rather than posing for it.
+• Detect information, just like Mastercard, rather than posing for it.

-- Automatically format answers properly, sort of a telephone number, rather than posing for it in several chunks (or using errors).
+• Automatically format answers properly, like a telephone number, rather than posing for them in several chunks (or using errors).

-Easier: More Obvious Steps.
-It is nearly always possible to form an issue more obvious.
+It is nearly always possible to form a more prominent issue.
 Just pretend you’re designing for one among the blokes from Duck Dynasty.

 You could: